wpernath/ocpdev-book/chapter3/Chapter 3- Packaging with Helm and Kubernetes Operators.md

 You can easily get a free account on Quay.io, but it must be publicly accessible.
 That means everybody can read your repositories, but only you or people whom you specifically grant permissions to can write to the repositories.

 ### The Docker and Podman build tools
 Along with creating an account on Quay.io, install either [Docker][4] or [Podman][5] on your local machine.
-This section offers an introduction to building and image and uploading it to your repository with those tools
+This section offers an introduction to building an image and uploading it to your repository with those tools

 #### Docker versus Podman and Buildah
 Docker was a game-changing technology when it was first introduced in the early 2010 decade.
 It made containers a mainstream technology, before Google released Kubernetes.